souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 ### Running the curator command

-Once those configuration files created, running `curator` is as simple as :
+Once those configuration files are created, running `curator` is as simple as :

 {% highlight bash %}